ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/statusreport/statusreportprocess.md

 Status Report Review Process
 ----
- - HR or EEM can add comments to the status report to provide feedback and select the employee to a notification is send to them.
+ - H1B_IMMIGRATION or EEM can add comments to the status report to provide feedback and select the employee to a notification is send to them.
  - Employee can log back in to update the report based on your comments.

 Status Report Review Steps